 Check out our article on the Most Secure Hardware Wallets and Top Picks for Mobile Wallets if you want to explore these options further.

 What is the difference between an Exchange and a Wallet?

 An exchange is where you can buy and store cryptocurrency, and is where many crypto users keep their funds, but this may not be the best idea and we definitely do not recommend keeping substantial amounts on any centralized platform.

 Any crypto left on an exchange is not actually owned by the user, all they have is an IOU promising that they can withdraw when they choose.
-The 2022 bear market has shown us why this is not the safest idea as companies like Celsius and Voyager froze customer withdrawals, denying them access to their crypto, and countless exchange hacks have resulted in the loss of customer funds.
+The 2022 bear market has shown us why this is not the safest idea as companies like Celsius, Voyager, BlockFi and FTX froze customer withdrawals, denying them access to their crypto, and countless exchange hacks have resulted in the loss of customer funds.

 Crypto exchanges play a similar role to a bank and hold the funds on a customer’s behalf, both banks and crypto exchanges can restrict access to user funds at any time and block account access.
 Crypto wallets allow users to truly hold, own, and manage their crypto, with no central authority that can dictate access.
 Crypto wallets can be compared to keeping cash at home in a safe, vs an exchange which is like keeping funds at a bank.

 This can be a difficult choice and is up to the user’s needs in balancing risks vs convenience.
 There are many types of wallets, hardware wallets and software wallets which can be used with PCs or mobile devices, PC-only wallets, mobile-only wallets, and paper wallets.